over-the-shoulder shot

 Over the Shoulder Shot (OSS)

-Looking from behind a person at the subject, cutting off the frame just behind the ear.
-The person facing the subject should occupy about 1/3 of the frame.
+This shot is framed from behind a person who is looking at the subject.
+The person facing the subject should usually occupy about 1/3 of the frame.